CarlosChicata/code_in_university/README.md

-# code_in_university
+# Code in university
-contain all code i implemented in university.
+Contain all code i implemented  when i was coursing in university.

+## List of Course
+* Network and communication: course about networking and protocols.
+  * Status: Active.
+  * Programming Language: C++ 11,
+  * Best project: soon